lob/lob-python/examples/README.md

 ### Create checks from CSV

-An example showing how to dynamically create checks from a CSV with variable data using Lob's [Check API](https://lob.com/services/checks).
+An example showing how to dynamically create checks from a CSV with merge variables using Lob's [Check API](https://lob.com/services/checks).

 In order to run the program enter: